guillim/guillim.github.io/_products/paul.md

         </h1>
         <p class="product-hero-subtitle" data-animate="hero-subtitle">
           <strong>Paul</strong> is a fast, read‑only PostgreSQL viewer for engineers and support teams
-          who need to answer “what’s happening with this user?” without juggling admin tools or writing SQL.
+          who need to answer "what's happening with this user?"
         </p>
         <div class="product-hero-actions" data-animate="hero-cta">
           <a href="/assets/files/Paul.dmg" class="btn product-cta-primary">